nishaka-avindya/nishaka-avindya.github.io/README.md

 ## Background

-I hold a Bachelor of Management Studies (Honours) in Marketing Management from The Open University of Sri Lanka.
+I hold a Bachelor of Management Studies (Honours) from The Open University of Sri Lanka.
 Alongside SEO, I'm expanding into paid media — Google Ads, Meta Ads, YouTube Ads, and LinkedIn Ads — with the goal of working across both organic and paid search.

 ## Elsewhere